Blow Me Down!: Notes

-Blow Me Down! is the third Popeye cartoon from the Popeye the Sailor (Fleischer) series.
-It is available on DVD in the four-disc set Popeye the Sailor: 1933-1938, Volume 1.
+Blow Me Down! is the third cartoon in the Popeye the Sailor (Fleischer) series.
+It is available on DVD in the four-disc set Popeye the Sailor: 1933–1938, Volume 1.
 A colorized version also exists.

+Reception

+The short was noted as " provid(ing) an example of a high-angle shot of Popeye leaping up a saloon stairway, as well as an example of simulated camera movement."